Ateneo de Manila University – General Trias

-The Ateneo de Manila University – General Trias (ADMU Gen Tri) is a planned campus of the Ateneo de Manila University, located at Riverpark Township, General Trias, Cavite.
+The Ateneo de Manila University – General Trias (ADMU Gen Tri) is a planned campus of the Ateneo de Manila University, located at Riverpark Township, General Trias, Cavite, Philippines.

 History

 The establishment of ADMU Gentri was formalized through a partnership between the GT Capital Holdings Inc. and Ateneo de Manila University in 2025.
 Which the campus is expected to open by 2030 at a 15 hectare parcel of land.